VDOT considers HOT Lanes for more parts of I-64

-NEWPORT NEWS, Va. – The Dept. of Transportation is considering adding more High Occupancy Toll Lanes to I-64 throughout Hampton Roads.
+NEWPORT NEWS, Va. - The Virginia Department of Transportation is considering adding more High Occupancy Toll Lanes to I-64 throughout Hampton Roads.

 Transportation Secretary Aubrey Layne presented the idea during the Commonwealth Transportation Board meeting on Tuesday.